ngupta23/more/README.md

-# Helper Package
+# "More" Package

-This is a helper package for Pandas.
+This is a helper package for a variety of functions as described in the Overview section below.

 # Installation